 Develop 21st century computer science skills such as coding and simple software programming.
-Purchase and offer Planet Bravo classes once a week for 40-60 minutes in grades TK-5th.
-Planet Bravo curriculum includes navigating hardware, software, digital design, coding, digital literacy and digital citizenship.
+Purchase and offer a computer-lab based program (with an instructor) with classes once a week for 40-60 minutes in grades TK-5th.
+Planet Bravo curriculum will need to be replaced as this company has closed its doors.